 - 1. It is the responsibility of all pupils to see that they are well groomed and neatly and appropriately dressed at all times, including when off the College site. - 2.
 The Senior School Dress Code is published in the related document P3RD03 Dress Code.
 This dress code is also available in the Senior School Parents' Handbook, the Senior School Students' Handbook, and on the College website and Virtual Learning Environment (Firefly).
 It is expected that all pupils know and conform to the dress code. - 3.
-The Junior School dress code is available in the Junior School School Parents' Handbook and on the College website.
-It is expected that all pupils know and conform to the dress code and are supported with this by their parents. - 4.
 Sanctions for dress code violations are listed in the related document P3RD03 Dress Code.
 Repeated, deliberate violations of the Dress Code may be considered a Serious Offence.